CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/quadbin/_INTRO.md

 ---
 # quadbin

-You can learn more about Quadbins in the [Overview section](/analytics-toolbox-bigquery/overview/spatial-indexes/#quadbin) of the documentation.
+You can learn more about Quadbins in the [Spatial Indexes section](https://docs.carto.com/data-and-analysis/analytics-toolbox-for-bigquery/key-concepts/spatial-indexes#quadbin) of the documentation.